 The appraisal of North Axholme identified access to dentistry as problematic.
 The only local dentist was in Crowle and the surgery was only open for two four hour sessions per week.

-In North East Lincolnshire, the larger communities, which are closer to the urban areas, are well served with regular public transport, local shops and services.
-The smaller villages are further from the towns, with fewer or non-existent public transport and few community facilities.
-For instance Brigsley is served by a bus that runs twice daily and has no village shop, pub or post office.
-The smaller villages in Wolds Ward, such as East and West Ravendale, are smaller still with no or few transport links, non-existent community facilities and an ageing population.

 Transport

 Transport needs for rural communities are complex, when there are no essential services within walking distance people must travel by car or public transport to go to work, education, use shops or health services, this fits with a high number of the rural populations in Northern Lincolnshire.